Rowena Granice Steele: Author and publisher

 Through the force of circumstances, she was compelled to offer her stories and sketches to the newspapers and magazines, and in less than two years, the name of Rowena Granice had become a household word in every town in the new State of California.
 The newspapers praised the simple home stories of the new California writer.
 The taste for sensational stories among the early miners, in harmony with their own feverish life, was indicated by the favor accorded to the contributions of Steele, then writing as Rowena Granice, to The Golden Era, so much so as to prompt the reissue of several stories.

 The first novel written by a woman in California, so far as known, was Steele's, The Victims of Fate.
 Appearing in 1857, it was published by Sterrett & Co.
 One thousand copies were sold in San Francisco and five thousand throughout the State.
 She published The Family Gem in 1858, a collection of her short stories.

 On June 13, 1861, at Salmon Falls, California, she married Robert Johnson Steele.
 In April 1862, while living in Auburn, California, she published a novelette, The Suicide's Curse.
 In July, Granice and her new husband started the Pioneer newspaper in Snelling, California.
 They soon removed to Merced, California, where the paper was enlarged.
 The San Joaquin Valley Argus was published every Saturday morning in Merced.
 The San Joaquin Valley Argus described itself as "the only Independent, Reform paper in Merced county, advocating Temperance and general Reform, socially, morally and politically.
-This paper was the first newspaper ever published in Merced county, being started at Snelling, the county seat, July 3d, 1862, with Mr. R. J. Steele as proprietor and editor, and Mrs. R. G. Steele as assistant editor.
+This paper was the first newspaper ever published in Merced county, being started at Snelling, the county seat, on July 3d, 1862, with Mr. R. J. Steele as proprietor and editor, and Mrs. R. G. Steele as assistant editor.
 It is bold and fearless in advocating right and truth.
 It is permanently established, has a large circulation in three counties, is well known, and consequently one of the best advertising mediums in the San Joaquin Valley."
 This also included the Republican Weekly of which Mr. and Mrs. Steele were its editors, while Mrs. Steele was the publisher and proprietor.

 In 1874, she authored Dell Dart, or, Within the meshes.
 She continued to act as associate editor of the couple's newspaper until 1877, when the failing health of her husband compelled her to take entire charge, and for seven years, she was editor and proprietor.
 In 1884, assisted by her son, she started a daily, in connection with the weekly.
-In 1889, her husband died.
+In 1890, her husband died.
 After conducting successfully the newspaper business in the same county for twenty-eight years, she sold out.
 In 1892, she was editor and proprietor of the Budget, in Lodi, California.

 Steele was an active writer and worker for the temperance cause.
 She was also an advocate of woman suffrage, both as a speaker and writer.